Barbara Adika is the mental health counseling professional and board approved clinical supervisor in Washington, DC, Maryland Virginia pictured here.

-You can process the cognitive, emotional and behavioral impact of the past in order to gain control and engage with life.
+You can process the cognitive, emotional and behavioral impact of the past in order to gain control and engage with life in the here-and-now

 Whether it is individual or couples counseling, I work with clients to first give themselves permission to take up the necessary space to attune and become aware of their feelings, and determine language for their experiences.
 This helps explore and begin to address frustrations around impulsive behaviors or emotional reactions.
 From there, we work through the feelings that come with this awareness and attunement; for people who were shamed, punished or neglected for expressing emotions there is a relearning that happens.
 I work with adult clients, mostly from within the black diaspora and especially those with immigrant experiences.